Mr-Smyth/phorest-techtest-eamonn-smyth/README.md

 + Git Installed

 ### Instructions
-+ Save a copy of the github repository located at https://github.com/Mr-Smyth/phorest-techtest-eamonn-smyth by clicking the "Code" button then selecting the "download zip" button at the top of the page and extracting the zip file to your chosen folder.
++ Save a copy of the github repository located at https://github.com/Mr-Smyth/phorest-techtest-eamonn-smyth by clicking the "Code" button then selecting the [**download zip**](https://github.com/Mr-Smyth/phorest-techtest-eamonn-smyth/archive/refs/heads/main.zip) button at the top of the page and extracting the zip file to your chosen folder.
 + Unzip download into preferred directory.

 ---